ChessMax/awesome-programming-languages/README.md

 - [Cowgol](https://github.com/davidgiven/cowgol) - A self-hosted Ada-inspired programming language for very small systems.
 Cowgol is an experimental, Ada-inspired language for very small systems (6502, Z80, etc).
 It's different because it's intended to be self-hosted on these devices: the end goal is to be able to rebuild the entire compiler on an 8-bit micro, although we're not there yet.
 - [Cognate](https://github.com/stavromulabeta/cognate) - Cognate is a quasi-concatenative stack oriented language that uses embedded comments to read like English prose.
 It is a dynamic language (yet compiled) and makes great use of combinators and higher order functions.
 Cognate aims to make functional programming simple, readable, and maintainable.
 - [Common Lisp](https://lisp-lang.org/) - A dialect of the Lisp programming language, published in ANSI standard document ANSI INCITS 226-1994.
 Common Lisp is not an implementation, but rather a language specification.
 Several implementations of the Common Lisp standard are available, including free and open-source software and proprietary products.
 Common Lisp is a general-purpose, multi-paradigm programming language.
 It supports a combination of procedural, functional, and object-oriented programming paradigms.
+- [Component Pascal](https://en.wikipedia.org/wiki/Component_Pascal) - Component Pascal is a programming language in the tradition of Niklaus Wirth's Pascal, Modula-2, Oberon and Oberon-2.
+It bears the name of the language Pascal and preserves its heritage, but is incompatible with Pascal.
+Instead, it is a minor variant and refinement of Oberon-2 with a more expressive type system and built-in string support.
 - [Cone](https://cone.jondgoodwin.com/) - Cone is a fast, fit, friendly, and safe systems programming language.
 Ideal for complex, data-rich programs requiring responsive performance (e.g., 3D).
 - [Coq](https://coq.inria.fr/) - Coq is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 - [Crystal](https://github.com/crystal-lang/crystal) - Crystal is a language with a Ruby like sintax, statically type-checked.
 It supports compile-time evaluation and code generation.
 It compiles to efficient native code.